-Design and Experimental Evaluation of a Route Optimisation Solution for NEMO
+Design and Experimental Evaluation of a Route Optimization Solution for NEMO

-María Calderón, Carlos J. Bernardos, Marcelo Bagnulo, Ignacio Soto, Antonio de la Oliva
+María Calderón, Carlos J. Bernardos, Marcelo Bagnulo, Ignacio Soto, and Antonio de la Oliva

-Abstract-An important requirement for IP networks to achieve the aim of ubiquitous connectivity is Network Mobility (NEMO).
-With Network Mobility support we can provide Internet access from mobile platforms, such as public transportation vehicles, to normal nodes that do not need to implement any special mobility protocol.
-The Network Mobility Basic Support protocol has been proposed in the IETF as a first solution to this problem, but this solution has severe performance limitations.
-This paper presents MIRON: Mobile IPv6 Route Optimisation for NEMO, an approach to the problem of Network Mobility support that overcomes the limitations of the basic solution by combining two different modes of operation: a Proxy-MR and an address delegation with built-in routing mechanisms.
-The paper describes the design and rationale of the solution, with an experimental validation and performance evaluation based on an implementation.
+Abstract-An important requirement for Internet protocol (IP) networks to achieve the aim of ubiquitous connectivity is network mobility (NEMO).
+With NEMO support we can provide Internet access from mobile platforms, such as public transportation vehicles, to normal nodes that do not need to implement any special mobility protocol.
+The NEMO basic support protocol has been proposed in the IETF as a first solution to this problem, but this solution has severe performance limitations.
+This paper presents MIRON: Mobile IPv6 route optimization for NEMO, an approach to the problem of NEMO support that overcomes the limitations of the basic solution by combining two different modes of operation: a Proxy-MR and an address delegation with built-in routing mechanisms.
+This paper describes the design and rationale of the solution, with an experimental validation and performance evaluation based on an implementation.